 Information that originates from an internet-connected technology or device.

-A marketing platform that is compatible with all technologies, toolsets, vendors and publishers a brand uses to engage its customers.
+An open data platform in marketing is compatible with all technologies, toolsets, vendors and publishers a brand uses to engage its customers.

 An identity-driven marketing discipline enabling brands to recognize and engage customers on a one-to-one basis across devices and channels.